AdmiralGeneralBaba/Stock-predictor/README.md

 3. To be able to find stocks with these headlines, that return as NO - predicted to be moving downwards, as GPT seems to have the highest success with this
 4. To be able to automatically fill in the order, and input in the risk tolerance based on the information of the headline
 5. To be able to keep track of live data, so that in the trades it is holding, another GPT agent will pull out the trade if the headline results in 'YES', meaning the short position will make a loss, or 'UNKNOWN' if during the trading day it is revealed, as to mitigate risk.

+AS OF 1/5/2023:
+- In the terminal, split it
+- Do 'NPM start' in one terminal, and node 'index.js' in another
+- 'Find stocks' button will return a list of stocks in the bottom 10th percentile in a excel spreadsheet
+- Put in a stock picker for the analysis, and click 'submit'.